lynnfaraday/aresmush.com/_root/tutorials/code/git.md

 Now your game will be set up to get code updates from your fork instead of from the main Ares repository.

-## Pushing and Pulling

-GitHub stores your code in the cloud.
-After you've made some code changes, you **push** those changes to your repo so they're stored safely and there's a record of who changed what.
-You can **pull** changes from the cloud into your local copy.
-These could be changes made by other coders (if your game has more than one) or changes made in the main Ares repository that you want to incorporate.

-Let's say you've made some code changes and uploaded them to your server.
-Here's how you push those changes to GitHub.

-1. Log into the server shell and change into the aresmush folder.
-2. Type `git add -A .` to add all local changes to the 'staging' list - this is the list of the changes that will be pushed.
-3. Type `git status` to review the staging list and make sure everything you expect is there.
-4. Type `git commit -m "<a description of the changes>"` to create a 'commit', which is a collection of changes.
-5. Type `git push` to push the changes to GitHub.

-You can look in your repository in GitHub to see the commit.

 ## Git from the Game

 You can actually execute selected `git` commands from within the game without needing to connect to the server shell.
 See `help git` in-game.
 This is handy if you're using GitHub to sync changes between a local PC and the server because you can push to GitHub from your PC and pull the code down from inside the game itself.

-## Working Locally

-Commonly people will actually make code changes on their local computer, push them to GitHub, and pull them down to the MUSH server when they're done.
-This lets you make changes without affecting the running game.

-{{#pretty-image}}{{urls.media}}/code/git-pull.png{{/pretty-image}}

-You can even set up a test game on your PC so you can test the code before pushing it.
-See [Setting Up Ares Locally](/tutorials/code/local-setup) for more help getting Ares running on your PC/Mac.

 <a name="upgrade"></a>